- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 An individual who has been married to a Malaysian citizen and has lived in Malaysia for at least five years

-Those who qualify under a point-based system whereby points are given according to one’s age, qualifications, language proficiency and employment, among other things.
+Those who qualify under a point-based system whereby points are given according to one’s age, qualifications, language proficiency and employment, among other criteria.
 A minimum score of 65 out of 120 is required.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.